semrush/intergalactic/website/docs/core-principles/a11y/a11y-keyboard.md

 ### Button

-- Buttons are highlighted with a blue outline when focused on, regardless of the button color.
+- Buttons are highlighted with a blue border (see keyboard-focus tokens [Design tokens](/style/design-tokens/design-tokens#semantic_tokens)), regardless of the button theme.
 - When you press `Enter` or `Space`, the button is activated.

 ### Input and textarea